jyyulab/scMINER/docs/docs/PBMC-12k.md

-Before dive into next step, we recommend assign your celltype as factors in your expression set.
+Before diving into network generation section, please assign your celltype as factors in your expression set. **Please do not include "_" in your cell type names since it will cause mis-parsing in later analysis**.

 ```R
 indx<-factor(x=c("NaiveT","Tmem","CD8em","CD8eff","Bcell","NK","DC","Mo"),